-Stephen Barclay is the Conservative MP for NE Cambridgeshire, elected on 6th May 2010 with a majority of 16,425.
+Stephen Barclay was first elected as the Conservative MP for North East Cambridgeshire, in 2010, being reelected in 2019 with a majority of 29,993.

-Steve was born in 1972 in Lytham, Lancashire.
-After leaving school Steve joined the army, serving as a Second Lieutenant on a Short Service Limited Commission with the Royal Regiment of Fusiliers before going to university.
+Barclay was born in 1972 in Lytham, Lancashire.
+After leaving school he joined the army, serving as a Second Lieutenant on a Short Service Limited Commission with the Royal Regiment of Fusiliers before going to university.

-After university he qualified as a solicitor in 1998, before working in a number of businesses including Guardian Royal Exchange, Axa Insurance, the Financial Services Authority, and Barclays Bank, where he is Head of Anti-Money Laundering and Sanctions for the retail Bank.
+After university he qualified as a solicitor in 1998, before working for a number of businesses including Guardian Royal Exchange, Axa Insurance, the Financial Services Authority.
+He was also formerly Head of Anti-Money Laundering and Sanctions for Barclays Bank.